informalsystems/quartz/cli/README.md

 SUBCOMMANDS:
-    init        Create base Quartz app directory from template build       Build the contract and enclave binaries start       Configure Gramine, sign, and start the enclave binary deploy      Deploy the WASM binary to the blockchain and call instantiate handshake   Run the handshake between the contract and enclave
+    init        Create base Quartz app directory from template build       Build the contract and enclave binaries enclave     Enclave subcommads to configure Gramine, build, sign, and start the enclave binary contract    Contract subcommads to build, deploy the WASM binary to the blockchain and call instantiate handshake   Run the handshake between the contract and enclave
 ```